MicrochipTech/pic32mzw1_ffs_amazon_freertos/README.md

 On power up, the PIC32MZ-W1 / WFI32E01 device running FFS demo will compute a unique SSID and passphrase using the given Product ID and Device Type Public Key details.
 Then it starts a directed scan to find nearby Amazon Provisioner devices, once the Amazon Provisioner device in the vicinity receives scan request, it brings up a hidden secured SoftAP and lets the Provisionee device to connect to it.

 On successful connection, the Provisionee establishes a secured HTTP connection with Device Setup Service (DSS) running on the Provisioner and shares the product details.
-The DSS will associate the device with the user's Amazon account and will proceed with the provisioning process.
+The DSS will associate the device with the user's Amazon account and proceed with the provisioning process.

 Now the Provisionee will scan and share the available access points in the vicinity with DSS.
-The DSS would look for a match in the user's Amazon Wi-Fi Locker and share the credentials of the matching Access point.
+The DSS would look for a match in the user's Amazon Wi-Fi Locker and shares the Wi-Fi credentials of matching Access point.
 The Provisionee will use the received credentials to connect to home AP and update connection status back to the Amazon DSS.

 Refer [Understanding Wi-Fi Simple Setup](https://developer.amazon.com/docs/frustration-free-setup/understand-wi-fi-simple-setup.html) for more details.